hyperledger-labs/perun-doc/source/go-perun/new_tutorial/main/setup.rst

 Go-perun makes the deployment of the standard Adjudicator and Ethereum AssetHolder easy.
 As stated before: In a running go-perun ecosystem, the contracts' addresses would be known in advance, and you would verify them.
-We will deploy both contracts here for demonstration:
+In our example, we will deploy contracts ourselves at the start of the program:

 Let us define `deployContracts()` with the `nodeURL`, `chainID` and the `privateKey` of the deployer as arguments.